 Well I’m making up for it, whipping some of my favorite treats as I’m slowly recouping from the whole adventure (still haven’t unpacked my bags as I type!).

-This raw vegan no-bean hummus is super delish and has a secret ingredient… leeks!
+This raw cilantro hummus is super delish.
+I use a secret ingredient… leeks!
 I looove leeks!
-They’re the secret to making this hummus thick and flavorful (because I prefer zucchini to raw garbanzo beans for my hummus but don’t care for that runny texture that makes you feel like you’re eating the poor man’s version of the real deal).
+They’re the secret to making this raw hummus thick and flavorful (because I prefer zucchini to raw garbanzo beans for my hummus but don’t care for that runny texture that makes you feel like you’re eating the poor man’s version of the real deal).
 Plus leeks are stock full of phytonutrient antioxidants and a great cardioprotective food.

 1 whole medium zucchini